pshdev0/assembly-sub-compiler/README.md

 # Assembly Sub-Compiler 65(C)02

 This project is a 65(C)02 compiler at heart, with Java and C++ inspired syntax additions, and various helper functions.
+Accompanied by an IDE for easy data file editing, e.g. sprites, tiles, data, etc.

 I haven'y extensively tested it, but will do in due course.
 Please report any bugs if you find any.